Robert430404/rc-router/README.md

 }
 ```

+If you don't pass a cusom parser, it defaults to the built in parser.

 #### How Do The Placeholders Work?

 When there are placeholders in your route they are returned to you as an array that you can access in your handler.